llvm-return-stack/return-stack/README.md

    `cd <workspace>/return-stack/testscripts`
    `./run-x86_64-linux-gnu.sh`

-**Note:** Be sure to build the same version of the GNU C library as running on your system.
+**Note** that it is recommended to build the same version of the GNU C library as running on your system.
 Otherwise the tests may fail due to runtime errors.

 #### Building Manually